 Property Solutions Team

 I've been away from code for a few months because I've been focusing on my real estate business.
-Once I get a system in place for investing, I'll be jumping back into Laracasts and making some cool apps to innovate in the real estate industry.
-Meanwhile, I couldn't help but make a simple tool to keep track of how my team is doing.
+Once I get a system in place for investing, I'll be jumping back into Laracasts and trying to innovate in the real estate sphere.
+Meanwhile, I made a simple tool to keep track of how my team is doing.

 A while back I read something on yCombinator about using google sheets as a backend for a simple website.
 My wholesaling team and I have been using google sheets to keep track of our leads.
 I thought it would be cool to have a scoreboard to see who has the most leads of the week.